csedharshankumar/csedharshankumar/README.md

 ### 🎓 About Me
 - **Computer Science Engineering Student** at Sathyabama Institute Of Science and technology, also pursuing Minor degree from ** IIT Mandi ** in AI AND ML .
 - Academic achiever, ranked **12th in the university**, excelling in both degrees.
+- TOP 0.4% in ALGO UNIVERSITY EXAM.
 - Passionate about **AI & ML**, especially leveraging them for applications in the **Army** and defense technologies.
 - NCC HEAD SATHYABAMA